SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/gather.md

 ## Spread

-Data can also fail to be tidy when the tables are too long.
+Data can also fail to be tidy when a table is too long.
 The Entity-Attribute-Value (EAV) structure common in large databases distributes multible attributes of a single entity/observation into separate rows.